volkerdoerr/gmd/gmd-syntax.md

   - preprocessing directive: tha means that a document is processed after the includes have been loaded.
   - dealining with dependencies beween includes is author's responsibility

-- Encryption
-  - Text can be stored in encrypted form
-  - syntax: §[Title]<PubKeyBase64 or PubKeyAlias, EncryptedTextBase64>
-  - usage of public key alias needs alias definition somewhere (in front or behing) in the document

 - Alias Definition and usage
-  - alias definition: $[AliasName]: <AliasValue>
   - an aliasname must be unique in the scope of the whole document
-  - alias definitions are allowed in comments only (and are therefore not redered)

 - Unicode
   - Semantics: nearly all unicode characters and symbols are allowed. it is the resonsibility of the authors to not create messy documents